maapteh/graphql-modules-app/README.md

 - `yarn` (builds all packages)
 - `bash dev.sh`

-### Configuration
+## Configuration
 Environment vars for development (set them in CI for production).

-*Create an '.env' file inside './packages/server' with the following:*
+### Create an '.env' file inside './packages/server':

+*Important: You can set MOCK_API to ON in case you don't have access to bol.com api.
+Then the server will use stub data*

 ```
 BOL_API_KEY=***
-ENGINE_KEY=apollo-engine-key-overhere-for-metrics-option-which-is-optional
-ALLOWED_ORIGIN=endpoint-your-app-will-run
+NODE_ENV=development
+MOCK_API=ON|OFF
+ENGINE_KEY=optional-apollo-engine-key-overhere REMOVE WHEN NOT AVAILABLE
+ALLOWED_ORIGIN=optional-not-needed-dev-mode REMOVE
 ```

-*Create an '.env' file inside './packages/app' with the following:*
+### Create an '.env' file inside './packages/app'
+This file is optional, the dev setting is the default.
 ```
 GRAPHQL_ENDPOINT=endpoint-your-graphql-server-will-run
 ```